Delete a Partition on a USB Drive in Windows 11/10

 2. Your USB is generated by a specific vendor and supports the creation of multiple partitions.

 Multiple partitions on one USB drive lead to a lot of unnecessary memory consumption, and it's really inconvenient.
 Facing this issue, you can't resolve it by simply reformatting as you can only reformat each individual partition instead of the whole disk drive.
 Then, it leaves you with two options to troubleshoot: one is deleting partitions on the USB drive, and the other is merging USB partitions.
-First, we will show you two ways to delete a partition on the USB drive with Diskpart and easy partition management software.
+First, we will show you two ways to delete a partition on the USB drive with easy partition management software and Diskpart.
 Move to check details.

 Sometimes, the "Delete Volume" option in Windows 11/10 Disk Management greys out, which prevents users from deleting partitions.
 At this moment, you can turn to the Diskpart utility to help you out.
 Do as the guide instructs.
 Later, there should be a single partition on the USB flash drive.